LouisJackman/neovim-config/README.md

 - **Try it out without installing anything on your main system, even if you don't have Neovim.** Use an image from my dockerfiles that combine this config with a preinstalled version of Neovim 0.8:
-  `docker run -it --rm -v "$PWD:/home/user/workspace" registry.gitlab.com/louis.jackman/dockerfiles/base-dev:0.0.7`.
+  `docker run -it --rm -v "$PWD:/home/user/workspace" registry.gitlab.com/louis.jackman/dockerfiles/base-dev:0.0.21`.
   Once inside that container's shell, run `vi` or `nvim`.
-- Uses modern Neovim 0.8 features such as Lua-based autogroups and `vim.cmd.CMD`.
 - The ability to add `additional_setup.lua` files in derived environments for additional custom configuration -- used in [my dockerfiles](https://gitlab.com/louis.jackman/dockerfiles) for